 Requirements can make or break a project or product.
-But what is it exactly?
+But what is requirements management exactly?
 And how do you get the most out of your process?
 In this article, I'll share the basics as well as tips for success.
 Finally, we'll cover what you should be looking for in a requirements management tool.